BSBMGT801 Direct the development of a knowledge management strategy for a business

 Learner’s Guide

-(Disclaimer: This study guide has been prepared just to provide an overall guidance to the course.
+(Disclaimer: This study guide has been prepared just to provide an overall guidance to the Assignment.
 Many of the materials are directly copied from various sources which are duly acknowledged.
 If at any point in time that you are required to quote these materials provided here, you are required to acknowledge the original source.
 The college shall not be responsible for any copy right infringement.)

 (Note: The material provided here should not be used for any income generation purposes.
 Sale or hire of this material should follow due diligence and proper procedure.
 If at any point of time, if this material is found used for income generation, such will be dealt in accordance to the country’s law)